tmn/blogposts/robohydra.md

 }
 ```

 Now when you start up Robohydra alongside the rest of the system.
-All request towards `/api/resource/:id` will return local data, instead of returning errors because unavailable resources.
+All request towards `/api/resource/:id` will return local data, instead of returning errors because of unavailable resources.
 And while we're talking about errors.
 You can of course return intended errors for the sake of tests too!

 These are my main use cases with Robohydra.
 By using these methods you can simply create tests clients for your client-server application, return canned responses, static content, reverse proxy requests and a whole lot more.
 It also comes with a web interface that allow you to change its behaviour dynamically, with easy access to scenarios and test results.
 Head over to [robohydra.org](http://robohydra.org/) and grab your copy of this awesome tool!